 Watercolor palettes are useful for anyone who does watercolor art.
 It’s not just for professional artists because beginners will quickly learn that organizing their color palette in one smooth surface is a lot easier than using a huge watercolor paint set where you won’t even use a majority of the colors.

 They can be used by art students and teachers, watercolor enthusiasts, professional artists, and people just starting to discover their love for watercoloring.
 Even kids can use them!

 What are the different types of watercolor palettes?

 Palettes can be divided into two classifications: folding palettes and open palettes.
 Folding palettes are those you can fold and close, making it perfect for travel and en plein air painting.
 Meanwhile, open palettes are exposed without cover and have to be washed after every use.

 When it comes to the material of the palette, there are three main types.
 The first is plastic water palettes, which are the most affordable and basic of the bunch.
 Something a little sturdier is a tin palette made of metals, like aluminum.
-And lastly, we have ceramic palettes, which are usually the best watercolor palette for serious artists.
+And lastly, we have ceramic palettes, which are usually an excellent watercolor palette for serious artists.

 Why do you need a palette for watercoloring?

 Using a watercolor palette when you’re painting helps you organize the color family you envisioned for your artwork.
 It’s a lot more convenient to use one small palette with all the colors you intend on using instead of clamoring with a huge palette of 50 different shades when you’re only planning on using a few.